-Regional transit service along Georgia Avenue includes the Y and Q bus lines, which are among the highest ridership for WMATA service in the county.
-These stops are located at the corner of Forest Glen Road and Georgia Avenue.
+Regional transit service along Georgia Avenue includes the Y and Q bus lines, which have among the highest ridership for WMATA service in the county.
+The stops within the plan area with the highest activity3 are located at the corner of Forest Glen Road and Georgia Avenue.